23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 5. Eat fresh crab for dinner

-While on the West Coast you must have a delicious fresh crab dinner, one of Tofino's specialties.
+While on the West Coast, you must have delicious fresh crab, one of Tofino's specialties.
+Here are three amazing ways to have a crab feast in Tofino:

-For a unique experience, the Wickaninish Hotel has a a crab cookout during summer months, but it's only open to hotel guests.
+🌊 For a unique experience, the Wickaninish Hotel has a crab cookout during summer months, but it's only open to hotel guests.
 Three days a week, dinner is set up on a driftwood table located right on Chesterman Beach.
 Your feast includes fresh crab, salads, corn and baked bread.
-Afterwards s'mores are served over a beach bonfire.
-Something important to note is that if it's raining outside, they will have to cancel the cookout, but you can dine in their restaurant called The Pointe and order crab instead.
+Afterwards, s'mores are served over a beach bonfire.
+Something important to note is that if it's raining outside, they will have to cancel the cookout, but you can dine at their restaurant, The Pointe, for crab instead.

 6. Go storm watching